spiritual counseling

 My Background & Orientation

-I am also a Reiki Master Teacher and a Depth Psychotherapist with Jungian orientation, trained in integrative medicine mental health, neuroplasticity-based brain retraining, Positive Psychology, and contemplative science.
+I have been studying and practicing Buddhism since 2004, with training across Theravada, Zen, and Dzogchen traditions.
+I am also a certified Reiki Master-Teacher and a Depth Psychotherapist with a Jungian orientation, trained in integrative medicine mental health, neuroplasticity-based brain retraining, Positive Psychology, and contemplative science.

 Spiritual Crisis, Awakening & Transformation